What is IT Abuse?

 - The University's Information Technology Policies

-The University has a team which responds to reports of IT Abuse.
+The University Information Security office has a team which responds to reports of IT Abuse.
 This group investigates the problems reported and takes appropriate action to protect the members of the community and University resources.
-These actions can include blocking a computer or other device from accessing UVa's network.
+These actions can include blocking a computer or other device from accessing UVA's network.